DKlahre/caribbean-arbitrage/README.md

-<H4>The traditional business model of cruise ships is to ferry tourists between destinations.
+<H4>The traditional business model of cruise ships is to ferry tourists between destinations.</br>
-But the trading of goods between island nations has been an untapped business option until now.
-The Cruise Ship Arbitrage App allows cruise ships to buy and sell products at steep profit margins by taking advantage of supply and demand through geographical arbitrage.</H4>
+But the trading of goods between island nations has been an untapped business option until</br>
+now.
+The Cruise Ship Arbitrage App allows cruise ships to buy and sell products at steep</br>
+profit margins by taking advantage of supply and demand through geographical arbitrage.</br></H4>

-<H4>The app allows the purser to check inventory and do onboard business transactions before
+<H4>The app allows the purser to check inventory and do onboard business transactions before</br>
 reaching the physical point of sale.
-In the same way, purchasing ship supplies can be done to take care of the needs of the passengers.
-Sales tax and currency conversions are automatically calculated between a range of 6 carribbean currencies.</H4>
+In the same way, purchasing ship supplies can be</br>
+done to take care of the needs of the passengers.
+Sales tax and currency conversions</br>
+are automatically calculated between a range of 6 carribbean currencies.</br></H4>

 <H4>
 <i>Java and react build:</i></br>